eth-protocol-fellows/cohort-four/development-updates.md

 This document includes all development updates by contributors to EPF cohort 4.
 [Learn more](/program-guide/repo-guide.md#development-updates) about creating your development updates.

-Add your name alphabetically and link your updates to corresponding tables bellow by opening a PR.
+Add your name alphabetically and link your updates to corresponding tables below by opening a PR.
 Iterate numbers of your updates and always place them into the current week.
 Editing a big raw markdown table can cause problems, use a tool for editing md or transforming from other format.

 ## Phase 1

-Phase one is the very beggining of the cohort.
-First few weeks are dedicated to general learning about the EPF program, Ethereum protocol as whole and it's development.
+Phase one is the very begining of the cohort.
+The first few weeks are dedicated to general learning about the EPF program, Ethereum protocol as whole and it's development.

 | Name/GH                           | Week 0                                                                              | Week 1 | Week 2 |
 | --------------------------------- | ----------------------------------------------------------------------------------- | ------ | ------ |